My miraculous middle child is almost done with second grade.

 Mothers’ Day just passed.
 I didn’t say a whole lot about that.

 For many, it was a day of joy and celebration.
 For some, it was a time of excitement and anticipation.
 There were those who faced bittersweet days of acknowledging blessings while coping with loss.
-And still others faced pure [...]
+And still others faced pure sadness [...]

 I feel like it hasn’t been too long since I shared the latest US NICU rankings with you all, but that’s probably because I was slacking last time.

 The new findings by Parents magazine have been released and I’ve got ‘em for you.
-Our beloved Riley is back [...]
+Our beloved Riley is back on [...]